Transcend the traditional boundaries of science

 Typical offer: A*AA

 Required subjects and grades: at least two science subjects from Biology, Chemistry, Physics and Mathematics but see also Major subject admissions requirements.
-Five GCSEs at grade B (minimum) in Double Award/Integrated Science, English and Mathematics.
+Five GCSEs at grade B (minimum) in Double Award/Integrated Science, English and Mathematics, and grade B in a language (French, German or Spanish).

 General Studies: We do not accept General Studies, Critical Thinking, Citizenship Studies, Applied Science, Communication and Culture, Critical Studies, Global Perspectives, Science in Society and World Development.